-Reduce the data to a rolling 30-day average and maintain the rolling 30-day average oxygen content at or above the lowest hourly average oxygen level measured during the most recent CO performance test required by Condition 5.B.5.
+Reduce the data to a rolling 30-day average and maintain the rolling 30-day average heat input or steam generation rate such that it does not exceed 110% of the highest hourly average heat input or steam generation rate recorded during the most recent performance test required by Condition 5.B.3.

-- (b) Collect either the operating load data or steam generation data every fifteen (15) minutes. - Reduce the data to a rolling 30-day average and maintain the rolling 30-day average operating load or steam generation rate such that it does not exceed 110% of the highest hourly average operating load or steam generation rate recorded during the most recent performance test required by Condition 5.B.5. - (c) After the initial compliance demonstration is completed, operation either above the established maximum operating limit or below the established minimum operating limit (as applicable) is a deviation except during a performance test conducted either to determine compliance with an applicable emission limit or to establish a new operating limit.
-An operating limit must be confirmed and/or reestablished during a performance test. - (d) Maintain records on the type and amount of all fuels burned in the boiler to demonstrate that all fuel types and mixtures of fuels burned would result in equal to or lower fuel input of chlorine, mercury, and total selected metals (TSM) than the maximum values calculated during the last performance test. - (e) Conduct tune-ups in accordance with Condition 3.D.2.
+- (b) Operation above the established maximum operating limit is a deviation except during a performance test conducted either to determine compliance with an applicable emission limit or to establish a new operating limit.
+The operating limit must be confirmed and/or reestablished during each performance test. - (c) Maintain records on the type and amount of all fuels burned in the boiler to demonstrate that all fuel types and mixtures of fuels burned would result in equal to or lower fuel input of chlorine, mercury, and total selected metals (TSM) than the maximum values calculated during the last performance test.

-(Ref.: 40 CFR 63.7540(a)(1), (2)(ii), (10), and Table 8 (Items 9 and 10); Subpart DDDDD)
+(Ref.: 40 CFR 63.7540(2)(ii) and Table 8 (Item 10); Subpart DDDDD)